A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: Related Work

 \subsection{Work Related to JIT principle B}

+The time-slot allocation problem in this paper is a TDMA scheduling problem of a single-hop network, where all nodes are within each other's communication range \cite{djukic2008delay,shen2013prioritymac,nakashima2017cross}.

+Unlike in \cite{djukic2008delay,shen2013prioritymac,nakashima2017cross}, however, we consider a problem in which nodes are grouped into client-server pairs.
+Two directional links associated with a client-server pair need to be allocated a pair of time slots such that the time spacing between the time slots are large enough to accommodate the server processing delay and yet small enough as not to incur excessive delay.
+Specifically, the time spacing from the client transmission time slot to the server transmission time slot has to be no less than the processing delay required by the server to send a response back to the client upon a client's request.
+Any time spacing beyond the server processing delay will cause additional unnecessary round-trip delay.
+The time slots in between the two time slots of a client-server pair can be allocated to other client-server pairs.

+Existing works \cite{djukic2008delay,shen2013prioritymac,nakashima2017cross}, on the other hand, did not take the server’s processing delay into account and hence do not have the minimum-spacing constraint in their problem formulations.
+Therefore, their scheduling methods can only ensure that the time slots of the two links are non-overlapping without regard to the spacing between them.

-In the context of graph theory, the time-slot allocation problem in our JIT principle B can be regarded as a vertex arrangement problem, where the goal is to find an arrangement such that each pair of adjacent vertices satisfies a pre-defined minimum separation requirement (see Section \ref{sec:systemdesign}-2 for details).
+In the context of graph theory, the time-slot allocation problem in our JIT principle B can be regarded as a vertex arrangement problem, where links are modeled as vertexes.
+A client-server pair (the associated links) are modeled as adjacent vertexes.
+And the goal is to find an arrangement such that each pair of adjacent vertices satisfies a pre-defined minimum separation requirement (see Section \ref{sec:systemdesign}-2 for details).
 Two related NP-complete problems have been previously studied: the cycle-separation problem \cite{leung1984some} and the directed separation problem \cite{han1992scheduling}.
 The critical difference between our problem and the above two problems lies in the definition of the distance of adjacent vertices.
 This difference fundamentally changes the nature of our problem, and the solution to our problem cannot be found by the approaches of \cite{leung1984some} and \cite{han1992scheduling}.
 We will further elaborate the fundamental differences between our problem and those of \cite{leung1984some} and \cite{han1992scheduling} in Section \ref{sec:systemdesign}-2.